 - Ilanka Cultural Center holds artifacts and contemporary artwork from local Eyak tribe.
 On site gift shop has beautiful and authentic crafts for purchase.
 Open weekdays 10 a.m.–5 p.m.

 - Watch Birds.
 The Copper River Delta is one of the most important stopover places in the Western Hemisphere for the largest shorebird migration in the world.
 Shorebird Festival is held in May.
 See trumpeter swans in summer at Alaganik Slough.

 - The Chugach National Forest Cordova Ranger District office is located in downtown Cordova: Natural history displays, information on trails, cabins and other activities on national forest lands.
 Visit the Forest Service website.

 - Drive the 49-mile Copper River Highway to see the Million Dollar Bridge, Childs Glacier and the Copper River Delta.

-- Contact the Chamber of Commerce for details on Cordova’s special events: Iceworm Festival (February), Shorebird Festival (May), PWSSC Copper River Nouveau (June), Old Time 4th of July, Copper River Wild Salmon Days (July), and Cordova Fungus Festival (September).
+- Contact the Chamber of Commerce for details on Cordova’s special events: Iceworm Festival (February), Shorebird Festival (May), PWSSC Copper River Nouveau (June), Old Time 4th of July, Copper River Wild Salmon Days (July).